Jan Dragin, Dragin Communications, 24/7, (339) 236-0679

 FOR IMMEDIATE RELEASE

 WASHINGTON, D.C./CAMBRIDGE, Mass. — Friday, February 9, 2018 — The human rights organization Unitarian Universalist Service Committee (UUSC) announced this morning its outrage that Congress again failed to address the fate of 690,000 Dreamers before passing a spending deal.
-“Today’s agreement funds the government past Trump’s arbitrary March 5 deadline to end DACA, with still no long-term solution for Dreamers in sight.
+“Today’s agreement funds the government past Trump’s arbitrary March 5 deadline to end the Deferred Action for Childhood Arrivals (DACA) program, with still no long-term solution for Dreamers in sight.
 Our communities are again left stranded in uncertainty and fear,” said Josh Leach, UUSC’s associate for programs, research, and advocacy:

 Leach was not comforted by Senate Majority Leader McConnell’s announced bid to hold a debate on a shell immigration bill next week, with no end to the amendments that might be introduced –a plan that Leach likened to a Trojan Horse.

 “McConnell’s commitment opens the city gates to attempts to extort anti-immigrant concessions in exchange for Dreamer protections, along the lines of Trump’s anti-family and anti-diversity ‘four pillars’,” Leach said. ” There is absolutely no basis for Trump to harm other immigrants in exchange for protections that he needlessly took away.
 That’s called ransom, not governing.

 “Ruling by protection racket is a tactic we’re sadly coming to see all too often in this nation of late, and it is not acceptable,” said Leach.

 Leach said UUSC “hopes that McConnell’s vague Senate floor debate promise was not merely a sleight of hand to accelerate passage of the government spending deal.